Rosemount Hospital: History

 Following World War 2, the Department of Repatriation rationalised and reorganised its facilities for service personnel.
-The Greenslopes Repatriation Hospital became the principal acute care facility and as a consequence the Rosemount complex was transferred to the Brisbane and South Coast Hospitals Board in the early 1950s.
+The Greenslopes Repatriation Hospital became the principal acute care facility and as a consequence the Rosemount complex was transferred to the Brisbane and South Coast Hospitals Board in the late 1970s.
 The Board was experiencing major problems with overcrowding and the Rosemount site was used to alleviate some of those difficulties and was used for a variety of purposes, principally the care of long term patients.
 Minimal improvements were made at Rosemount as the Board's capital funds were needed for the expansion on the Herston site.
 In 1951, over three acres on the banks of Breakfast Creek was sold to the Brisbane City Council and is presently open space used as parkland.

 In the 1980s the Rosemount site was used as a psychiatric facility for the nearby Royal Brisbane Hospital.
 During this period the operating theatre was used to administer electroconvulsant therapy (ECT or 'electric shock treatment').
 The adjacent Ward 6 functioned as an intensive care unit, Ward 7 was the lock ward and the former nurses quarters were used as accommodation for medical staff.

 In the late 1980s a new two storey masonry complex to accommodate the geriatric services divisions was erected to the west of the Rosemount residence and part of this building is now used as a day hospital.
 This project necessitated the demolition of some the massage block, X-ray building, garage, male staff hut, workshop and stores.

 In 1994 the Rosemount residence ceased to be used and, being left empty, was the target of vandalism.
 It was offered to the Karuna Hospice Service, which provides hospice care for the dying based on Buddhist principles.
 In 2003–4, Karuna restored the Rosemount residence and leased the property from Queensland Health for 30 years.